Citgo Refinery - Calcasieu River

 What’s Happening Now?

-On 6/24/2021 the U.S Department of Justice lodged a Consent Decree valued at $19.69 million to restore natural resources injured by the Citgo Refinery oil spill.
-After a public comment period, the settlement was finalized on October 31, 2021.
+On August 31, 2021, the U.S Department of Justice finalized a Consent Decree valued at $19.69 million to restore natural resources injured by the Citgo Refinery oil spill.

-This Consent Decree settles claims of injuries and will go towards restoration projects that benefit habitats, fish, wildlife, and outdoor recreational activities impacted by the oil spill.
+This Consent Decree settled claims of injuries and will go towards restoration projects that benefit habitats, fish, wildlife, and outdoor recreational activities impacted by the oil spill.

 “The slop oil that was released during the spill was like nothing I have seen in years of assessing oil spill injuries in Louisiana.
 Implementing restoration projects that enhance the natural resources in the Calcasieu Estuary is a high priority for the trustees.”